Post Details

 Ans.
 Cross-border payments serve diverse purposes, including facilitating international trade, supporting travel and tourism, enabling remittances, facilitating investments, and allowing contributions to global charitable causes.
 They play a crucial role in connecting individuals and businesses globally.

-4. What are the benefits and drawbacks of Cross-border Payments?
+4. What are the benefits and drawbacks of Cross-border Payment?

 Ans.
 Benefits include access to global markets, increased revenue and growth opportunities, diversification, cost savings, and flexibility.
 Drawbacks encompass regulatory requirements, currency risk, fees, fraud and security risks, and operational complexity.
 Understanding these aspects is crucial for effective navigation in the global financial landscape.